The Stephen Hawking Building

-"The S is for Stephen" - this could become a popular misconception down the line, but it is decidedly apt that the beautiful new building at 5 West Road should be named after the College's most celebrated living Fellow, Professor Stephen Hawking (1965).
-Professor Hawking lived in a Victorian villa on the same site for a number of years, where he raised his family and wrote his famed bestseller A Brief History of Time.
+"The S is for Stephen" - this could become a popular misconception down the line, but it is decidedly apt that the beautiful new building at 5 West Road should be named after the College's most celebrated Fellow then living, Professor Stephen Hawking (1965).
+Professor Hawking, who died in 2018 aged 76, lived in a Victorian villa on the same site for a number of years, where he raised his family and wrote his famed bestseller A Brief History of Time.

 Of course, those in the know will recall that the building is S-shaped to avoid the three mature trees already located on the site, the City Council insisting that they be preserved.